MDK-Packs/tensorflow-pack/docs/howto_KeilMDK.md

 1. Create a New Project File with the µVision menu command Project — New — µVision Project.
 2. Select a microcontroller from the Device Database®.
-3. If you do not yet have made a choice, you can select the SSE-300-MPS3 device by Arm.
+3. If you do don´t know which device to use yet, you can select the SSE-300-MPS3 device by Arm.

 SSE-300 is a reference SoC design by Arm based on the Cortex-M55 core.
 MDK can simulate this platform and no hardware will be required.